apalache-mc/apalache/docs/src/apalache/installation/jvm.md

 # Prebuilt Packages

 You need to download and install a Java Virtual Machine first.
-We recommend version 17 of the [Eclipse Temurin][] or [Zulu][] builds of OpenJDK.
+Apalache requires Java 25.
+We recommend the [Eclipse Temurin][] or [Zulu][] builds of OpenJDK.

 Once you have installed Java, download the [latest release](https://github.com/apalache-mc/apalache/releases) and unpack into